jbi35/CarND-Path-Planning-Project/ModelDocumentation.md

 The vehicle controller constantly checks if the road ahead is obstructed by traffic.
 If that is the case, there are three options.
 One, keep driving in the current lane and slow down.
-Two perform a lane change to the left, or three perform a lane change to the right.
-The vehicle controller checks whether a lane change to the left or to the right would be possible, by veryfing that the ego vehicle would not veer of the road in case a lane change is performed.
+Two, perform a lane change to the left, or three perform a lane change to the right.
+The vehicle controller checks whether a lane change to the left or to the right would be possible, by verifying that the ego vehicle would not veer of the road in case a lane change is performed.
 In addition the controller checks whether the ego vehicle would collide with, or at least come very close to
 other cars if a lane change were performed.